 Is the future virtual?

 With the benefits of remote working clear to see, is the next logical step to make virtual office space truly virtual?
-The development of VR platforms such as Future Visual’s VISIONxR™ can offer a range of businesses game-changing opportunities for teams to not only collaborate and communicate together, but also to take advantage of the benefits of VR training for employees.
+The development of VR collaboration tools such as VISIONxR™ can offer a range of businesses game-changing opportunities for remote teams to collaborate and communicate together and take advantage of the benefits of VR training for employees.

 Moreover, immersive technologies have broader applications for businesses than simply facilitating home working.
 VR for industrial training has the potential to transform the way that a range of businesses develop employee skills by creating collaborative, safe and realistic training spaces that give teams the chance to learn and practice new skills together in a way that’s not always possible in the real world.